Promotions

 Applies different discounts on individual cart items, based on the quantity of each line item.

-property, which is an object mapping cart quantity thresholds to
+The configuration takes a single thresholds property, which is an object mapping cart quantity thresholds to

 discount percentages.